 - Fold in the prepared apples as well as the caramel chips (or raisins etc.) then transfer to a parchment paper lined loaf pan.

 - If using streusel topping (see below for steps to make it) sprinkle it evenly on top of the batter.
 Bake in a 350 F oven for 55 to 60 minutes, test with toothpick for doneness.

 It is hard not to dig into a freshly baked apple bread right away.
 By all means do it if you want to indulge and do not particularly care about your slice having the perfect shape.

-For best results however, do let it cool down – first for about 5 minutes while still in the pan, then gently lift it (holding the sides of the parchment paper) and place it onto a cooling rack and wait for another half an hour to an hour.
+For best results however, do let it cool down to room temperature.
+First for about 5 minutes while still in the pan, then gently lift it (holding the sides of the parchment paper) and place it onto a wire rack and wait for another half an hour to an hour.
 Easier said than done, I know.